BinTianqi/OwnDroid/Readme-en.md

 # OwnDroid

-Use Android Device owner privilege to manage your device.
+Use Android's DevicePolicyManager API to manage your device.

 ## Download